eScore enables homeowners to follow a clear path to make their home a 10 – its most energy efficient.

 - Homeowner registers for eScore:

-- Homeowner chooses to have an eScore evaluation on their home for a non-refundable $75 fee.
+- Learn what energy improvements will be most effective by requesting an eScore evaluation on the home for a non-refundable $75 fee

-- QCN member performs the recommended qualified energy efficiency improvement(s), applying instant rebate(s) on their invoice.
+- QCN member performs the recommended qualified energy efficiency improvement(s).

 - An inspection is scheduled with the participant to ensure the qualified energy efficiency improvement(s) was installed properly.